 And thanks to generous donations from more than 7,000 people each month, our nonprofit also has the budget for a few staff members.
 These people work on the codebase, curriculum, and extra-curricular learning resources.

 All of these people started off as volunteer contributors and gradually worked their way up over the years.
 If you are interested in becoming a contributor as well, here's how to get started contributing to freeCodeCamp.

 Here are the people who make up freeCodeCamp's staff.

 Abbey Rennemeyer from Portland, Oregon, USA (@abbeyrenn)

 After training to be an archaeologist and working in business development, Abbey discovered freeCodeCamp.
 She volunteered her skills by helping edit hundreds of tutorials.
 She then joined our staff in 2018.
 She now oversees freeCodeCamp's publication and social media.
 She also authors a lot of her own tutorials for the publication.

 Ahmad Abdolsaheb from Istanbul, Turkey (@ahmaxed)

 Ahmad is a software engineer, product designer, and data analyst at freeCodeCamp.
 He loves math, color theory, and information architecture.
-When he isn't working, he enjoys drawing, reading, strength training, and learning German.
+When he isn't working, he enjoys drawing, reading, and strength training.